Let's learn with an example:

 XL = L - X = XXXXX - X = XXXX

 XL = XXXX

-3. Put the Roman numerals together, catenate them.
+3. Put the Roman numerals of the same sign together.

-4. Starting with the right end (smaller values), combine groups of the same symbols that can make a "larger" one and substitute the single larger one.
+Starting on the right end (smaller values), combine groups of the same symbols into larger ones.

 Combine the repetitive groups of symbols in the negative numeral.